longluo/imlongluo/blog/wp-content/plugins/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.2.2 =
+* [Note] The WordPress Translation Team contacted us to let us know that Slimstat has been imported into [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/wp-slimstat).
+We adapted the source code and moved the localization files within our folder structure, to comply with their new guidelines.
+It looks like it will now be much easier for our users to contribute, and help Slimstat speak many new languages.
+* [New] You can now filter existing users in groups, using wildcards.
+* [New] Our premium add-on User Overview now extends the tracker to record login/logout events.
+This feature can be useful if you have a membership site and want to know when users actually log in.
+* [Update] Time on page now displays hours, if the duration is long enough (thank you, Ralf)
+* [Fix] Patched a javascript vulnerability that might be exploited via the Activity Log report (thank you, Ivan)
+* [Fix] Session tracking cookie does not differentiate between logged in and anonymous users anymore.
+* [Fix] Tracker was not working as expected on the WordPress login screen and when admin-ajax.php was being called by other scripts.
+* [Fix] Blacklist by username was incorrectly considering substrings.
+* [Fix] When running reports on date intervals, start and end of calculated timeframe were skewed by one day under certain circumstances.
+* [Fix] Link on Edit Posts/Pages counter was not working as expected (thank you, [SGURYGF](https://wordpress.org/support/topic/pagesposts-view-count-0)).
+* [Fix] Miscellaneous code optimizations and clean-up.

+= 4.2.1 =
+* [Note] If you're upgrading from a version prior to 4.0, please upgrade to version 4.0 first.
+To simplify our codebase, we removed all the upgrade scripts to support versions prior to 4.0.
+* [New] Say hi to your new charts: search terms (total and unique per day or even hour), outbound links, users.
+If you can't see the new charts, don't forget to give the No Panic button a try.
+* [Update] We are dropping old unused columns from the main table: ip_temp, other_ip_temp, ip_num, other_ip_num.
+Please make sure you have a backup, in case you need those columns for other custom purposes.
+* [Fix] Some users were seeing "ghost reports" in their admin screens.
+A residue from Halloween, we assume.
+* [Fix] Our "loading" animated icon was not being displayed correctly on refresh.
+* [Fix] Chart legend was not being displayed as expected.

+= 4.2.0.1 =
+* [Fix] The Access Log report was not displaying referrers and other critical information.

+= 4.2 =
+* [Note] You now have full control over the placement of your reports.
+Move them not just within each screen, but from one screen to another.
+Build your own custom Overview, by simply dragging and dropping report labels just like you already do with widgets and widget areas.
+Compare multiple charts in one screen, and much more.
+Go to Slimstat > Customize and... have fun!
+* [Note] If for any reasons your reports are not being displayed correctly, make sure to give the No Panic button a try (under Settings > Maintenance)
+* [Note] Did you say charts?
+We are adding new visual reports to Slimstat, to make your metrics easier to interpret.
+Stay tuned!
+* [Update] Support for the old "Custom Report" screen (already deprecated in version 4.0) has been removed from the source code.
+Please update your custom reports accordingly.
+* [Update] Renamed and reorganized tabs under Settings to make them easier to understand.
+* [Update] [Flot](http://www.flotcharts.org/) chart library updated to version 0.8.3

+= 4.1.8.1 =
+* [Update] Renamed and reorganized some tabs under Settings to make them easier to understand.
+* [Update] Added icons for Windows 10 and Microsoft Edge 12 browser (thank you, Romain Petges).
+* [Update] Top Outbound Links and other reports can now be added to the WordPress dashboard (thank you, Cole).
+* [Fix] One metric's description was misleading: it was supposed to be Pageviews per Visit, not Pages per Visit (thank you, Bperun).
+* [Fix] Some people were having problems locating the Save button in the settings, which was also hidden when RTL was enabled.

 = 4.1.8 =
 * [New] The hover effect that revealed the details of a given row in many of our list reports has been flagged as not user-friendly by some users.
 A new approach using a floating tooltip has been implemented to address this issue (thank you, Romain Petges).